-- [29] I deem it important to first deal with respondent's submission that they cannot be held liable for the problems experienced by Realcor.
-By implication, respondent suggests that the complaint is directed at Realcor, based on its failure to perform in terms of the contract, and not against respondent.
-This is incorrect.
-As can be seen from the complaint, complainant alleges, amongst other matters, respondent's failure to appropriately advise him about the inherent risks in the investment. - [30] Respondent acted as an authorised representative of Realcor Cape.
+[28] The essence of complainant's complaint, is respondent's failure to appropriately advise him about the inherent risks in the investment.

+- [29] Respondent acted as an authorised representative of Realcor Cape.
 This much is confirmed by the contract signed between complainant and respondent.
 As to whether respondent may be held liable for the financial services rendered whilst acting in his capacity as representative of Realcor, attention should be given to the definition of a representative.
-The definition of a representative assumes that a

-&lt;sup>6 See "Adviesrekord van 'n onderlinge ooreenkoms"

-See Adviestekord vari it onderlinge obreetikoms

-Section 1 Financial Advisory and Intermediary Services Act 37 of 2002 'representative 'means any person, including a person employed or mandated by such first-mentioned person, who renders a financial service to a client for or on behalf of person acting as a representative has to exercise the relevant final judgment, decision making and deliberate action inherent in the rendering of a financial service to a client.

-[31] In Moore versus Black, the Appeal Board stated as follows;
+The definition of a representative assumes that a person acting as a representative has to exercise the relevant final judgment, decision making and deliberate action inherent in the rendering of a financial service to a client. - [30] In Moore versus Black, the Appeal Board stated as follows: